Neil Mukherjee is a guitarist and an award-winning composer from Kolkata.

 In 2005, Neil made his first custom 8 string guitar.

-It is this instrument which he has been playing and writing his music on and what has given him his unique sound.
+It is this instrument that he has been playing and writing his music on and what has given him his unique sound.

 The additional 2 high strings were added as the 7 th and 8 th to the existing 6 string configuration.